Karyn Scott always understood the business potential of social media.

 One sales leader shared the study on LinkedIn, and it was seen by the CIO of a leading bank.
 When he re-shared it with his network, it was noticed by three CEOs at companies where they had been trying to get meetings.
 The result: two meetings with C-suite executives followed by a $1 million deal.

-“We were able to get a foot in the door of two Fortune 500 banks in a matter of a few minutes, which is amazing,” said Scott, now the Vice President, Global Demand Center for San Francisco-based Flexport.
+“We were able to get a foot in the door of two Fortune 500 banks in a matter of a few minutes, which is amazing,” said Scott, now Vice President, Head of Marketing for San Francisco-based Flexport.
 “There’s just no way that I could have asked the CIO of that bank to share the study.
 But when it happens organically like that, it’s truly a thing of beauty.
 Peer influence across the C-suite remains the No. 1 trusted communication vehicle.
 You really can’t buy that kind of influence.”

 It’s also why Scott is implementing the Dynamic Signal platform for the fourth time.